networkx/networkx/doc/source/tutorial.rst

 All graph classes allow any hashable object as a node and arbitrary edge data/weights/labels to be associated with an edge.

 All graph classes have boolean attributes to describe the nature of the
 graph:  directed, weighted, multiedges.
 The weighted attribute means that the edge weights are numerical, though that is not enforced.
-Some functions will not work on graphs that do not have weighted==True (the default).
+Some functions will not work on graphs that do not have weighted==True (the default), so it can be used to protect yourself against using a routine that requires numerical edge data.

 This package implements graphs using data structures based on an adjacency list implemented as a node-centric dictionary of dictionaries.
-The dictionary contains keys corresponding to the nodes with values that are dictionaries of neighboring node keyed to the edge data (default 1) associated with that edge, or a list of edge data for MultiGraph/MultiDiGraph.
-This allows fast addition, deletion and lookup of nodes and neighbors in large graphs.
-The underlying datastructure is accessed directly through methods (the API) in the class definitions.
-In all functions, graph-like objects are manipulated solely via those API methods and not by acting directly on the datastructure.
+The outer dictionary is keyed by nodes to values that are themselves dictionaries keyed by neighboring node to the edge object (default 1) associated with that edge (or a list of edge objects for MultiGraph/MultiDiGraph).
+This 'dict-of-dicts' structure allows fast addition, deletion and lookup of nodes and neighbors in large graphs.
+The underlying datastructure is accessed directly by methods (the API) in the class definitions.
+All functions, on the other hand, manipulate graph-like objects solely via those API methods and not by acting directly on the datastructure.
-This design allows future replacement of the 'dicts-of-dicts"-based datastructure with an alternative datastructure without excessive effort.
+This design allows for possible replacement of the 'dicts-of-dicts"-based datastructure with an alternative datastructure without excessive effort.

 Glossary